 She went on tour to promote her Memphis Blues album, and she rocked the house when she performed for Betsey Johnson’s birthday bash recently.
 Now she’s the opening act for Cher’s worldwide tour.
 It seems like for Cyndi Lauper, the fun never seems to stop.

-Cyndi Lauper was a force of nature back in the 1980s, and her legacy in creativity and free-wheeling exuberance is still very much alive today in acts like Lady Gaga and Nicki Minaj.
+Cyndi Lauper ‘s music was huge back in the 1980s, and her legacy in creativity and free-wheeling exuberance is still very much alive today in acts like Lady Gaga and Nicki Minaj.
 More than thirty years since her heyday, girls still wanna have fun—and loving it.
 Cyndi Lauper has also had a lot of fun along the way—perhaps even more than Madonna ever had.